Bukhara – an ancient city in Central Asia’s Uzbekistan

 The heart of the Old Town is Lab-i-Hauz, a beautiful pool and courtyard-like area, surrounded by old Madrassas (buildings for Islamic education).
 It makes for a great place to rest under the shade and take time out when exploring the city – especially in the scorching hot summer.
 In fact, you’ll notice the town has a few ponds dotted throughout, another unique feature.
 These were much more common and were once Bukhara’s main source of water, however, most were filled in during the 1920s to stop the spread of disease.
 However, on my visit, they were being used by local kids as a spot for swimming.

 Your Uzbekistan trip should include another highlight is the Taqi-Zargaron market, also known as the Trading Domes, and is the spot for picking up a gorgeous souvenir.
 There are carpet sellers, antique dealers and jewellers all under the one roof, which happens to be a collection of beautiful (and quite minimal) domes.
 You will find the usual mass produced items here, but you will also find some truly unique Silk Road treasures, especially of the textile variety.
 Suzanis (embroidered blankets which were used as part of a dowry), ikat fabrics (dyed fibres that are woven, creating beautiful patterns) and traditional clothing items are all here in various shapes and sizes.

 After travelling throughout Central Asia you may start to feel a bit fatigued with the blue domes and madrassas, however, the old town of Bukhara and it’s inhabitants are what make this city a really special experience and a standout on your Silk Road journey.

 Tour Uzbekistan and the rest of ‘the Stans’ with Blue Dot Travel!
-Click here 2019 Tour or our 2020 Tour.
+Click here for our next Stans Tour.

 Written by Gemma Cagnacci